egehuriel/Unity2D-Projects/Delivery Driver/README.md

 - Navigate through the city streets to reach the destination.
 - Avoid obstacles and challenges on the way.
-- Deliver goods on time to earn maximum points.
+- Deliver goods across the city.

 ## Controls